In 2012, we sponsored 4 families, 2 Cancer Charities and created 1 endowment.

 As much as any financial assistance is extremely helpful, I realize that I am not the only one struggling and know that there are others out there that may need your help as well.

-Joe and Jessica have just begun their lives together and have been dealt some major obstacles.
-Every aspect of their lives has been totally changed: their health, business, income and finances, family planning, living situation, day to day living and their future.
-But they know that one thing will always remain constant: the support and love from their families, friends and God.
+Joe and Jessica had just begun their lives together and have been dealt some major obstacles.
+Every aspect of their lives were totally changed: their health, business, income and finances, family planning, living situation, day to day living and their future.
+But they knew that one thing will always remain constant: the support and love from their families, friends and God.
+We were blessed and honored to support Jessica and Joe during their battle and honor Jessica's memory every year at our outing!

 St. Patrick High School Cancer-Aid Endowment